GingaaBread/Pipp/src/main/resources/help/Errors.md

 configuration.

 *Cause*:
-This error occurs when trying to create an author in the configuration, but supplying both a `name` and `firstname` and `lastname` configuration.
+This error occurs when trying to create an author in the configuration or bibliography, but supplying both a `name` and `firstname` or `lastname` configuration.
 The `name`configuration is used to automatically generate the `firstname` and `lastname` configurations.
 If these are used, the `name` configuration should be omitted (or vice-versa).